enkot/nuxt-app-config-plus/README.md

 Create nested App Config using a folder structure.

 _This module will be helpful for large projects with a lot of configurations.
-If you have small to medium project, 99% you will not benefit from "config section per file" approach :)_
+If you have small to medium project, 99% you will not benefit from the "config section per file" approach :)_

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/nuxt-configs?file=playground%2Fapp.vue) -->